 How Many Fish Can I Put in a 3-Gallon Tank?

 3 gallon fish tanks are small in size compared to the standard 10 gallon fish tanks.
-With such a small size, you are very limited to the stock you can have.
+With such a small size, you are very limited in the stock you can have.

 Every aquarist follows a general rule of thumb: “1 inch of fish per gallon of water”.
 This rule is only a generalization and shouldn’t be completely applied.
 Fish have different behavior patterns or care guides, and some may not obey the “1-inch” rule.